tobiasGuta/WebSocket-Smuggler-Modular-/README.md

 | **WS Version** | `777` or `13` | The version used to initiate the handshake. |
 | **Smuggled Path** | `/flag` | The internal resource you are trying to access. |

-> some proxies will not even require the existence of a WebSocket endpoint for this technique to work
+> Some proxies will not even require the existence of a WebSocket endpoint for this technique to work.

 https://github.com/user-attachments/assets/8b7b1f10-ec1a-49ca-9bc1-fb3f994d570e